auton1/interference/python/README.md

 Other functions in the folder are used internally by the above scripts.
 Futher details can be found with the help comments at the start of each function.
 Brief descriptions follow:

 + **simStahl.py**  : Simulate data under the Housworth-Stahl model (both phase-known and phase-unknown routines).
-+ **stahlLogLk.m** : Calculate the likelihood under the Housworth-Stahl model for phase-known data, and phase-unknown data, as described in Campbell *et al*., 2014.
++ **stahlLogLk.py** : Calculate the likelihood under the Housworth-Stahl model for phase-known data, and phase-unknown data, as described in Campbell *et al*., 2014.

 Performance
 -----------